NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fresh Ingredients.md

-**Prerequisites** Herbalist Dedication; expert in Nature
+**Prerequisites** Herbalist Dedication
 * * *
-When using [[Feats/Natural Medicine|Natural Medicine]] to [[Actions/Treat Wounds|Treat Wounds]], you can spend a batch of herbs to gain the +2 circumstance bonus from having fresh ingredients, even if not in wilderness.
-If you spend a batch of herbs in wilderness, you gain a +4 circumstance bonus instead.
+It is amazing the difference fresh herbs can make.
+When using [[Feats/Natural Medicine|Natural Medicine]] to [[Actions/Treat Wounds|Treat Wounds]], you gain the +2 circumstance bonus from having fresh ingredients, even if not in wilderness.
+If you do this in the wilderness, you gain a +4 circumstance bonus instead.

 *Source: Pathfinder Player Core 2*
 *ORC*